 Beyond the pasture is the very private, wooded campground.
 Oscar built this in the ‘70’s to accommodate visiting friends and relatives.
 This 1.5 acre woods contains

-All of the buildings are seasonal and need to be insulated and rewired.
-The campground was recently rewired and an on demand hot water heater was installed at the bathhouse .
+The campground was recently rewired and an on demand hot water heater was installed at the bathhouse.
 The cabin needs a new roof.
 The Pavillion, bathhouse, and shed were re-roofed last fall.
 The campground and buildings get water from my well.
 However, a spring runs through this part of the property and is used by many of our neighbors for their household water.
 We could tap the spring for water to the campground and its buildings.

 The cabin is the building located highest up in the woods.
 We own the very rough, circular wooded road in front of and behind the cabin and the pavilion.
 It starts and ends at the pavillion but is not used by vehicles.
 The cabin itself is 667 sq. ft and has a 147 sq. ft. covered porch with a great view.
 It has 2 bedrooms, 1 bathroom and an open kitchen/living room.
 The rough hewn siding was milled by Oscar and is 1-2 inches thick.
 The cabin has its own septic system that I have not had inspected.
 The foundation is on piers.
 The plumbing works but should be augmented with an on-demand propane hot water heater.
 The electric needs rewiring and shares a meter with the campground.

-There are 5 wooded campsites with electric hookups and water spigots.
-These were recently upgraded and rewired and include 20, 30, and 50 amp outlets.
+There are 4 wooded campsites with new electric hookups with 20, 30, and 50 amp outlets and water spigots.
 Even though things are overgrown back there, each campsite is apparent but not properly graded.
 There is still gravel on the sites and on the road to the sites but the vegetation needs to be tarped and topped with a load of additional gravel.
 The campsites and the cabins are in view of each other.
 However, the forest and distance from neighbors provides total privacy from other neighbors.

-The road to access the campground from Mcdaris Cove Road did not convey to me when I bought the property because it ran through neighbor Bobby Mcdaris’s property.
-A couple of months ago I had a road built from the front of the property, (Mcdaris Cove Road) along the property line to the left of the barn, along the pasture, into the woods, and up to the back of the property where the cabins and campground are located.
+A couple of months ago I had a road built from the front of the property, (Mcdaris Cove Road) along the property line, into the woods, and up to the back of the property where the cabins and campground are located.
 I am very glad to have our own access to the campground and am naming the new road Old Gals Landing.

 Potential Revenue Streams

-Many intentional communities have small businesses to provide a revenue stream that supplements what members pay to live there.
+Many intentional communities have small businesses to provide revenue streams that supplement what members pay to live there.
 Given the cost of maintaining, improving, insuring, and repairing the communal property, even in a small place like this one, revenue streams are important.
 The following are my ideas for potential revenue streams.

 My top property improvement priorities include: